cdli-gh/blog/README.md

 - `eval` blogs must have tags `["eval","gsoc","gsoc2020","eval#m"]` where m is the eval number.
 This contains the compiled report of the work done in a month.

-The front matter of index pages is same as that of `<project_name>/index.md` front matter.
+The front matter of blog pages is same as that of `<project_name>/index.md` front matter.

 Please add more tags to every blog along with the current specified tags.
 These pages would be shown up on the **tags** pages.
-A tag search feature would be developed further, so make sure to add enough tags.
+A tag search feature would be developed future, so make sure to add enough tags.